English English | Deutsch Deutsch

 • Coma Cluster of Galaxies

-This chart compares the size of several large galaxies.
-The Milky Way is an averagely large galaxy with a diameter of 100 000 light years and about 200 billion to 400 billion stars; but compared to larger galaxies like M100, M 87, NGC 4921 or Hercules A, the Milky Way looks like a dwarf galaxy.
-Sun.org has another chart showing the biggest known galaxies, among others also the biggest known galaxy, IC 1101, which would by far exceed the size of the entire image.
+This chart illustrates a comparison of the sizes of various large galaxies.
+While the Milky Way is considered averagely large, boasting a diameter of 100 000 light years and hosting an estimated 200 billion to 400 billion stars, it appears dwarfed when compared with larger galaxies such as M100, M87, NGC 4921, or Hercules A. For a comprehensive overview, Sun.org features an additional chart showcasing the biggest known galaxies, including the colossal IC 1101, which would exceed the size of this entire image.

 All text and articles published by Sun.org are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.